jsquaredosquared/PyRegexBuilder/docs/index.md

 - To learn how to use regular expressions in Python, see the [docs](https://docs.python.org/3/library/re.html) and [how-to](https://docs.python.org/3/howto/regex.html).
 - To see which additional features are provided by the `regex` module, see the [regex GitHub page](https://github.com/mrabarnett/mrab-regex).
-- See the [tutorial](tutorial.md) for an example of how to use PyRegexBuilder.
-- Check out the API reference to see all the features available.
+- To see all the features PyRegexBuilder has to offer, check out the API reference.
 The API is inspired by Swift RegexBuilder and TS Regex Builder.

 ## Contributing